Madison Dog Bite Lawyers

 Exceptions and Defenses

-While the strict liability statute seems straightforward, there are exceptions and defenses that may apply.
-For example, under Wisconsin law, if the victim was trespassing, provoking the dog, or engaging in an unlawful act that contributed to the bite, these factors may reduce or eliminate the owner’s liability.
-Working with an experienced dog bite lawyer can help ensure that the defense doesn’t assign you more than your fair share of blame, and that you can collect the maximum compensation that you deserve.
+Although the strict liability statute appears straightforward, there are exceptions and defenses that might apply.
+In Wisconsin, for instance, if the victim was trespassing, provoking the dog, or committing an unlawful act that contributed to the bite, these factors might reduce or eliminate the owner’s liability.
+Consulting with an experienced dog bite lawyer can help ensure that the defense doesn’t unfairly assign you more blame than warranted, and that you receive the maximum compensation you deserve.

-If you’ve been bitten by a dog, regardless of the circumstances, you must consult an experienced personal injury attorney who is well-versed in these specific laws.
-Legal professionals can help navigate the complexities of the law, negotiate with insurance companies, and ensure that the victim’s rights are protected.
+If you’ve been bitten by a dog, regardless of the circumstances, you must consult an experienced personal injury attorney.
+Our dog bite lawyers are well-versed in these specific laws.
+They help navigate legal complexities, negotiate with insurance companies, and ensure that the victim’s rights are protected.

 What Happens To The Dog If I File An Injury Claim?

-Several clients who are dog lovers themselves wonder if their injury claim will result in the dog being put to death.
+Dog lovers sometimes wonder – if a dog bites them or a loved one, will the dog be put down?
 In most cases, this is not the result.
 According to Wisconsin statute, the courts may only order a dog to be put to death if they have been involved in two significant injuries and the owner was aware of the first incident.
-Your lawyer can help give you clarity as to how your case may proceed and ensure that the most positive outcome can be achieved under the circumstances.
+Your lawyer can help clarify as to how your case may proceed.

 Who Pays For The Damages?

 Typically, the homeowner’s insurance of the dog owner will be responsible for the damages incurred in a dog bite situation.
-Some clients hesitate to pursue damages as the dog owner is a family member or friend, and they don’t want them to have to be responsible for medical bills or other expenses.
-Generally speaking, it is up to the insurance to cover the costs at little to no cost to the dog owner.
+Some clients hesitate to pursue damages when the dog owner is a family member or friend.
+They understandably don’t want loved ones to be responsible for medical bills.
+However, generally speaking, it is up to the insurance to cover the costs at little to no cost to the dog owner.

 What Types Of Damages Are Commonly Pursued In Dog Bite Cases?